arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 1. Right-click the **Setup.cmd** file and click **Run as administrator**.
 This will launch the setup process that will install the Visual Studio code snippets for this lab.

-1. If the User Account Control dialog is shown, confirm the action to proceed.
+1. If the User Account Control dialog box is shown, confirm the action to proceed.

 >**Note:** Make sure you have checked all the dependencies for this lab before running the setup.